Conformal prediction for multi-dimensional time series by ellipsoidal sets: Introduction

 \textit{Uncertainty quantification beyond CP.} ~The task of building uncertainty set for unobserved response has been widely studied beyond CP.
-There has been a long history of using Copula to capture the joint distribution of multivariate response by relating the joint cumulative distribution function (CDF) with each marginal CDF \citep{sklar1959fonctions,elidan2013copulas}.
+There has been a long history of using copula to capture the joint distribution of multivariate response by relating the joint cumulative distribution function (CDF) with each marginal CDF \citep{sklar1959fonctions,elidan2013copulas}.
 Meanwhile, \citep{dobriban2023joint} uses conditional pivots to construct joint coverage regions for parameters and observations, extending beyond CP.
 However, its utility beyond exchangeable data remains unclear.
 On the other hand, there has been extensive development in the \textit{probabilistic forecasting} literature, popular examples of which include the DeepAR \citep{salinas2020deepar} and Temporal Fusion Transformer \citep{lim2021temporal}.
 Such approaches optimize (variants of) the pinball loss to estimate quantiles of multivariate responses but typically require extensive hyper-parameter tuning and return hyper-rectangular uncertainty sets.
 We will show experimentally that their performances are often worse than their CP counterparts.
+Lastly, \citep{feldman2023calibrated} uses CP in the representation space learnt by a deep generative model, allowing general prediction sets for multivariate data.
+Coverage guarantee for exchangeable data is proved, and extension to time series remains unexplored.